 The signup bonus is worth the annual fee.
-You’ll earn more miles — even more Cathay Pacific miles — with cards that earn transferable bank points like the Amex Everyday Preferred.
+You’ll earn more miles — even more Cathay Pacific miles — with cards that earn transferable bank points.

 There are two things that immediately struck me about the card when I was briefed on it back in the fall.